chrisweb/freeMusic.zone/documentation/development_setup.md

 grunt builddev

-To build the beta files:
+To build the beta files later on use this command:

 grunt buildbeta